Welcome to the Residential Real Estate Broker Commissions Antitrust Settlements Website

 • Class Counsel will ask the Court for attorneys’ fees, in an amount not to exceed one-third (33.3%) of the settlement fund, plus out-of-pocket expenses incurred.
 The Court may award less.
 Class Counsel may also seek compensation for each current and/or former class representative in Gibson and Keel II.

-The Class Representatives will make their request for attorneys’ fees, costs, and service awards on or before December 1, 2025 and that request will be published on the Important Documents page.
+The Class Representatives made their request for attorneys’ fees, costs, and service awards on December 1, 2025 and that request is published on the Important Documents page.

 William Raveis, Howard Hanna, EXIT, Windermere, Lyon, Charles Rutenberg, My Home, Tierra Antigua, and West USA will pay the fees and expenses that the Court awards from the settlement fund.
 You are not responsible for any fees or expenses that the Court awards.